jyellick/fabric-wiki/Quorum-Change.md

 Today, a client downloading a blockchain from a validating peer has no way of ascertaining that that peer isn't lying.
 In the future, a client will be able to perform a "strong read" to ascertain this:
 >a strong read would consist in running a transaction that is read-only, and subscribing to _3f+1_ peers to observe the results of that transaction.

 In the case of the blockchain itself, the strong read would be asking the question

-  What is the current block-height, and what is the block-hash at that height?
+>What is the current block-height, and what is the block-hash at that height?
+With the answer to this question from _2f+1_ peers (amongst them, the peer from which it's getting its blockchain), the client can proceed knowing that the blockchain is up-to-date.

+In a similar